rabbitstack/fibratus/docs/filters/operators.md

    ```
    fibratus run ps.name endswith '.exe'

-#### matches
+### matches, imatches

 `matches` is the swiss army knife string matching operator.
 It allows string matching by using the wildcard characters similar to [globbing](https://en.wikipedia.org/wiki/Glob_(programming)).
-The `*` wildcard matches a sequence of characters, while the `?` wildcard matches a single character.
+The `*` wildcard matches a sequence of characters, while the `?` wildcard matches a single character. `imatches` is the case-insensitive variant of the `matches` operator.

 - **Examples**